BenWassa/Vox/README.md

 │   ├── vocab_a1.json   # Source HSK A1 vocabulary
 │   └── grammar_a1.json # Source A1 grammar points
 │
-├── backups/            # Timestamped database backups are stored here │
+├── backups/            # Timestamped database backups are stored here (created on first run) │
-└── progress.db         # The SQLite database file
+└── progress.db         # The SQLite database file (created on first run)
 ```

 ## License

--   **Source Code:** The Python source code in this repository is licensed under the [MIT License](LICENSE).
+-   **Source Code:** The Python source code in this repository is intended to be licensed under the MIT License.
+(If the LICENSE file is missing, please add it to clarify the terms.)
 -   **Data:** The included language data (`vocab_a1.json`, `grammar_a1.json`) is curated from sources licensed under Creative Commons (CC-BY-SA, CC BY-NC-SA), including the [HSK Academy](https://www.hsk.academy/en/hsk_1) and the [Chinese Grammar Wiki](https://resources.allsetlearning.com/chinese/grammar/).